axibase/atsd/api/data/properties/examples/properties-for-type-process-with-multiple-keys.md

-# Properties for Type 'process' with Multiple Keys
+# Properties for Type process with Multiple Keys

 ## Request